angularOcean/CS361_microservice/README.md

 # CS361_microservice
-This repo contains code for an image retrieval microservice designed a partner's project in OSU CS361.
+This repo contains code for an image retrieval microservice designed for a partner's project in OSU CS361.

 ## Description
 This microservice establishes a two way communication link between two programs using a socket bound to a specific localhost port (localhost:3000 by default).
 The microservice is coded in node.js using the ZeroMQ (https://zeromq.org/) embeddable networking library.